norcalbiostat/AppliedStatistics_notes/docs/classification.md

                                freedom
 -------------------- ---------------------------

-The predicted probability of depression is calcualted as:
+The predicted probability of depression is calculated as:
 $$
 P(depressed) = \frac{e^{-0.676 - 0.02096*age - .03656*income + 0.92945*gender}}
 {1 + e^{-0.676 - 0.02096*age - .03656*income + 0.92945*gender}}